 - Loss of a loved one

 What these events share is that they leave the individual feeling emotionally, cognitively, and physically overwhelmed.
-The resulting PTSD, addiction, depression, and anxiety that accompany trauma are very normal reactions to these very abnormal experiences.
-Nonetheless, the inability to cope with everyday life and the pervasive state of fear and anxiety that result are not things that can simply be thought away.
+The resulting PTSD, addiction, depression, and anxiety that accompany trauma are normal reactions to these very abnormal experiences.
+Nonetheless, the inability to cope with everyday life and the pervasive state of fear and anxiety that result are not things that simply go away in time.

 At Sabino Recovery we know that high quality, effective treatment cannot be improvised.
-We craft a targeted, individualized treatment plan for you only after thoroughly assessing and understanding the ways that trauma has impacted you.
+We craft a targeted, individualized treatment plan for you only after thoroughly assessing and understanding the ways that trauma has impacted your life and the lives of those closest to you.

 You did not choose to respond to a traumatic event in the way that you have.
 Trauma causes lasting changes in the areas of the brain responsible for regulating emotion, thought, and memory.
-When your brain is hijacked in this way, regaining control is difficult, no matter how long ago the trauma occurred.
+Through a variety of modalities we can assist you in regaining a sense of power over your reactions and enabling the use of healthier and more productive coping skills.

 To learn more about Sabino Recovery’s unique treatment program visit Our Approach